Black Pepper Angus Steak

 This post may contain affiliate links.
 See my disclosure policy.

-black pepper angus steak panda express.
+black pepper angus steak stir fry in a bowl.

 What is black pepper Angus steak?

-Sometimes referred to as Shanghai Angus steak, the black pepper steak is a popular entrée served at Panda Express.
-It’s made with seared steak, bell peppers, and onions, all covered in a black pepper sauce.
+Sometimes referred to as Shanghai Angus steak, black pepper steak is a popular entrée served at Panda Express.
+It’s made with seared steak, bell peppers, and onions, all covered in a savory black pepper sauce.

 Ingredients needed